retry51776/notes/psychology/thought.md

 > Analogy: There is already existing highway(habbit).
 In order to change, you need to build alternative highway(alternative habbit) which takes time.
 And reroute existing traffic(block traffic use highway, and force them use new road), and destory the old highway(or let it decave).
 >
->> To practis change, we always should slowly, no rush while action/decision (avoid pressure force neuron takes fastest path which it's existing path/behavior).
+>> To practice change, we always should slowly, no rush while action/decision (avoid pressure force neuron takes fastest path which it's existing path/behavior).
 >
 >> Repeat alternative path to strength road.
 Build road(neuron pathway) takes time.
 It's a construction project, not a decision.
 >
->> What are good blockcade? or good ways destory existing path?
+>> What are good blockade? or good ways destroy existing path?

-> I don't think minumized lost is human goal.
+> I don't think minimized lost is human goal.
 Rather generate fastest response or something.

 # Youtube Analogy